synchronicity-labs/sync-extensions/README.md

 # sync. extensions

-Extensions for After Effects, Premiere Pro, and DaVinci Resolve.
+Extensions for After Effects, Premiere Pro, DaVinci Resolve, and Final Cut Pro.
 Built with React, TypeScript, and Vite using the `bolt-cep` boilerplate.

 ## Installation